KamilPiechowiak/iatransfer/README.md

 To pretrain models run:
 `python3 -m iatransfer.research.runner pretrain -m config/models/...`

 for example:
 `python3 -m iatransfer.research.runner pretrain -m config/models/cifar10_local.json`

 The configurations we used are available in the `config/models/` directory.
 We were running our experiments on TPU.
-If you want to run them on CPU/GPU, configurations are in `config/models_gpu/`.
+If you want to run them on CPU/GPU, use `config/models_gpu/`.

 ## Transfer

 To evaluate the performance of DPIAT run:
 `python3 -m iatransfer.research.runner transfer -t config/transfer/all.json -s config/transfer/...`

 for example:
 `python3 -m iatransfer.research.runner transfer -t config/transfer/all.json -s config/transfer/local.json`

 The configurations we used are available in the `config/transfer/` directory.
 We were running our experiments on TPU.
-If you want to run them on CPU/GPU, configurations are in `config/transfer_gpu/`.
+If you want to run them on CPU/GPU, use `config/transfer_gpu/`.

 ### Comparison with GHN

 To compare our solution with GHN, you need to download the ppuda repository.
-Go to the main directory of our repository and use a command:
+Go to the main directory of our repository and run:
 `git pull git@github.com:facebookresearch/ppuda.git`

 In the main direcotry run:
 `python3 -m iatransfer.research.runner transfer -t config/transfer/all.json -s config/transfer_gpu/ghn.json`

 to start training with GHN initialization.

 ### Running experiments on TPU